qiangyicheng/flory/docs/paper/paper.md

 By combining these four aspects, `flory` supports a broad range of free energy densities $f$ with different ensembles and constraints.
 A few widely-used specializations are provided for all four aspects, while customized ones can be added easily.

-The main aim of the `flory` package is to find the coexisting phases in multicomponent mixtures conveniently, while also being efficient enough for sampling entire phase diagrams in high dimensions.
-The task of finding coexisting phases is completed by finders, which are initialized once and then reused for multiple parameters to reduce overhead.
-The core methods of the package are just-in-time (JIT) compiled using numba [@lam2015Numba] to achieve high performance.
-Beside the core function of finding coexisting phases, `flory` also includes convenience tools, e.g., to analyze thermodynamic properties.

-# Methods
+The `flory` package is designed to deliver high performance, which is mainly achieved by just-in-time compilation using numba [@lam2015Numba].
 The core part of the `flory` package is the finder for coexisting phases, which can be reused when the number $N_\mathrm{C}$ of components is kept fixed.
 This design moves a significant overhead to the creation of the solver, which can be amortized in many tasks, e.g., when a phase diagram is sampled.
+The core methods in the finder are just-in-time (JIT) compiled using numba [@lam2015Numba] to achieve high performance.
+To support different forms of the free energy $f$, the core method is also designed to be general.
+The finder fetches compiled instances of the interaction, entropy, ensemble, and constraints, where case-specific codes are inserted as methods.
+These methods are also compiled for performance, using the JIT class feature from numba [@lam2015Numba].

+The `flory` package adopts state-of-the-art numerical methods to determine coexisting phases.
+The main idea is to represent the system by many independent compartments, which can exchange particles and volumes, obeying total constraints [@zwicker2022Evolved].
+The `flory` package then minimizes the full free energy $\bar f$ instead of directly solving the corresponding coexistence conditions.
+At the free energy minimum, compartments may share similar compositions, which the package then cluster to obtain unique phases.
+This strategy circumvents the typical challenge of multiple local minima and it avoids iterating over all possible phase counts $N_\mathrm{P}$.
+To improve performance, the `flory` package implements the improved Gibbs ensemble method developed recently [@qiang2024Scaling].
+This method redistributes components across all compartments simultaneously, guided by a set of conjugate variables, such that the total computation cost per step only scales linearly with the number of compartments.
+Beside the core function of finding coexisting phases, `flory` also includes convenience tools, e.g., to analyze thermodynamic properties such as chemical potentials and osmotic pressures.
+In summary, the `flory` package can typically obtain the equilibrium coexisting states even in systems with many interacting components.

+# Examples

-We illustrate this idea in the following code, which finds the two coexisting phases of a symmetric Flory-Huggins binary mixture with $\chi=4$:
+Here we illustrate the main idea of package `flory` in the following code, which finds the two coexisting phases of a symmetric Flory-Huggins binary mixture with $\chi=4$:
 ```python
 fh = flory.FloryHuggins(2, chis=[[0, 4.0], [4.0, 0]])
 ensemble = flory.CanonicalEnsemble(2, phi_means=[0.5, 0.5])